ksell8/spring-tutorial/src/doc/docs/learn/general/applications.md

 There are lots of different ways to give a software application to a user.
 Here are just a few examples.

-1. Load the software onto a video game console and send the console to a consumer.
+1. Load the software onto a device (like a video game console or robot vacuum) and send the device to a consumer.
 2. Provide the application in a mobile app store.
 3. Provide the application to install as a binary on a desktop.
 4. Provide the application as a web application.